 We recommend internal audits every quarter.

 It’s only natural to want to give everything we’ve got to a problem we’re trying to solve.
 But when it comes to inventory, many business owners can become too eager to fix things, and in the process, make getting organized really stinkin’ complicated.
-And that makes implementation, well, next to impossible.
+And that makes implementation very well near next to impossible.

-When it comes to inventory the key element is simplicity.
-Here are some simple areas where you can look to for simplifying your inventory challenges
+When it comes to inventory and tools that help businesses stay organized, the key element is simplicity.
+Here are some areas you can look to simplify your inventory challenges:

 Strive to find the perfect system for your small business: one that saves money without decimating resources.

-Here’s the truth: it’s unsustainable and unwise to expect and allow just one employee to keep so much vital information to themselves.
-Especially when it comes to inventory.
+Here’s the truth: it’s unsustainable and unwise to expect and allow just one employee to be the sole keeper of so much vital information.
+Especially as it relates to inventory.
 What if they simply cannot be reached when questions arise?
 What if the employee goes on leave or finds another job?